Roboy/RollbodyUnityFace/README.md

 ### Installation of Unity

+Use version `2019.3.0f5` of the Unity Editor to avoid compatibility problems.

 For starting with RollbodyUnityFace, clone the repository to your device.
 All existing animations are stored in RoboyUnityFace/assets/animations.
 Corresponding material (pictures to show them on the face, e.g. a moustache or sunglasses) are stored in RoboyUnityFace/assets/FaceComponents.

 The connection to ROS (C#) is located in RoboyUnityFace/assets/RoboyAnimator.cs